Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 They have a high glycemic index due to their high starch content—this measures blood sugar or glucose levels after consuming food high in carbs.
 When this index is high, there is a greater spike in blood sugar after eating high-carb food.
 Maintaining low blood sugar is key to a keto diet, making them less than ideal as a low-carb option.

 In addition, water chestnuts have a very low-fat content which is essential to a keto diet.
-The keto diet consists of a low net carbs, high fat, and moderate protein diet—making fat the primary energy source and allowing the body to burn fat due to a lower carbs intake which makes this diet among the weight loss solutions.3
+The keto diet, characterized by its emphasis on net carbs, high fat, and moderate protein intake, prioritizes fat as the main energy source.
+This lower carb consumption encourages the body to burn fat, positioning it as one of the effective weight loss solutions.5

 Water Chestnut Carbs, Keto Net Carbs, & Nutritional Information

-Water chestnut carbs, as stated before, are quite high in carbs, more so even than other tubers, let alone vegetables.
-They are low in fat, rendering them less than ideal for keto—here is a breakdown of the nutritional information for a serving of 36 grams (4 pieces) and 100 grams water chestnut carbs keto.5
+Water chestnuts, as stated before, are quite high in carbs, more so even than other tubers, let alone vegetables.
+They are low in fat, rendering them less than ideal for keto—here is a breakdown of the nutritional information for a serving of 36 grams (4 pieces) and 100 grams water chestnuts.7

 Four Water Chestnuts (36 grams)